At a glance

 - Packed cell volume and total protein: To measure the level of anemia or dehydration.
 It measures the percentage of red blood cells found in whole blood

 - Complete blood count: To evaluate for signs of infection.
 Cats with an infection often have an elevated white blood cell count.

-- Cytology and culture: Microscopic examination of effusions, blood, cerebrospinal fluid and urine.
+- Cytology: Microscopic examination of effusions, blood, cerebrospinal fluid and urine.

 - Blood smear – To check for blood parasites.